Pick Operator

 Configure the Hidden Components

 Before you can add your Data Workflow, you'll need a place to store its outputs.
-You'll use 2 Hidden components for that.
-Each Hidden component corresponds to its own Pick operator.
+You'll use two Hidden components, each one corresponding to its own Pick operator.

 Property ID |